- Promoting self advocacy and development of self determination skills for children and young adults with moderate to severe disabilities

 - Clinical communication with non-English speaking patients.
 Examples of OTD projects include development of educational resources (such as online trainings and case simulation videos) for clinicians practicing in a variety of settings.

 Contact Mansha at:

-- How to design and evaluate fall prevention programs for older adults, especially community-based older adults or vulnerable populations)
+- Designing fall prevention programs for older adults, especially community-based older adults or vulnerable populations

-- How to develop, deliver and evaluate continuing education initiatives for occupational therapists
+- Developing, delivering and evaluating continuing education initiatives for occupational therapists

-- How to teach/educate occupational therapists and occupational therapy students effectively.
+- Teaching occupational therapists and occupational therapy students effectively.

-- How to create effective administrative processes for an entry-level occupational therapy program (e.g., strategic planning, program evaluation procedures) and evaluate the effectiveness of those process.
+- Creating effective administrative processes for an entry-level occupational therapy program (e.g., strategic planning, program evaluation procedures) and evaluate the effectiveness of those process.

 Contact Elizabeth at:

 - Educational programing/self-management programs for clients or caregivers, especially in the area of multiple sclerosis.

 - Continuing education for occupational therapists working in neurorehabilitation.